Guide

 - The

-prop enables a styling variation resulting in a similar visual design toInlineNotification
+inlineprop enables a styling variation resulting in a similar visual design toInlineNotification. - The

-prop toggles the closing of notifications via theescape
+closeOnEscapeprop toggles the closing of notifications via theescapekey.

 Resources